 Importing iPhone photos to Mac is easy most of the time.
 You use a USB cable to plug your iPhone into the Mac computer, then open the Photos app on Mac, find your iPhone and click Import to get the iPhone photos on Mac.
-Easy peasy.
+Pretty easy.
 However, sometimes you just can't import photos from iPhone to Mac.

 It could be that not all photos can be imported from iPhone to Mac , only a small fraction of the photos can be imported.
-Also, sometimes, the Photos app on Mac won't even recognize your iPhone while in other cases, although the iPhone can't be recognized, it gets stuck at importing photos.
+Also, sometimes, the Photos app on Mac won't even recognize your iPhone.
+What’s worse is that although your iPhone can't be recognized, the Photos app may get stuck at importing photos.

 This post will show you why you can't import photos from iPhone and what to do to fix the issue that photos won't import from iPhone to Mac.

 The problem that iPhone photos can’t be imported to Mac is usually caused by 3 possible reasons.

 The first possible reason could be that your Mac can't recognize the connected iPhone.
 The connection issue can be caused by a faulty cable or a system glitch.

 Reason 2: iPhone Have Turned on “Optimize iPhone Storage” in iCloud

 If you have iCloud Photo Library turned on and "Optimize iPhone Storage" option enabled on your iPhone, this is the most likely reason why iPhoto or Photos app won't import all your iPhone photos.